Aviraj-Singh/Meeting-Summarizer/README.md

 ## My Solution

 Optimising meeting performance by providing a Meeting Summary of the recorded meeting.
 Thus, one can read summary whenever needed.

+## Process Flow

+1. Recording is converted to text using Wav2Vec2 model from Hugging Face
+2. The text script is then filtered using spell corrector for better and corrected script
+3. Different models like Seq2Seq, SBERT, etc. are applied on the text to generate summary
+4. Performance of the models are compared and best one is chosen for production